Xanax Addiction Rehab Treatment Centers Near Me

 Improper use of Xanax can be dangerous.
 A 2014 Drug Abuse Warning Network (DAWN) report stated that nearly 1 million emergency department visits between 2005 and 2011 involved benzodiazepines alone or in combination with alcohol or opioid painkillers.3

 Xanax rehabilitation programs are private and confidential.
 U.S. government regulations regarding patient privacy apply to drug rehabilitation treatment, except in very specific cases where law enforcement or the justice system is involved.
 Even in such cases, only the exact information that the judge or law enforcement agency needs is divulged, and this is usually only a confirmation that a patient is indeed being treated at a particular center for a certain period of time.
-Private rooms are available at many Xanax treatment facilities, and while there may be a surcharge at some centers, other upscale and luxurious specialty facilities, such as luxury or executive treatment centers, provide only private rooms.
+Private rooms are available at many Xanax detox centers, and while there may be a surcharge at some centers, other upscale and luxurious specialty facilities, such as luxury or executive treatment centers, provide only private rooms.

 The minimum duration of treatment in an inpatient Xanax rehab center is usually either 28 or 30 days.
 This allows about a week for intensive detoxification, if necessary, that stabilizes patients so they can undergo three weeks of very intensive therapy and counseling.
 Longer-term programs include 45-day, 60-day, 90-day and even 120-day or longer programs, which provide more time for inpatient counseling.
 In general, the longer a program the more effective it may be, but it also largely depends on an individual’s needs, severity of addiction, and motivation for change.